f-dx/Awesome-Targeted-Individuals/README.md

 <!-- CONTENT -->

+## Before start

+- False triggers and misrepresentation
+- Quick mental health check-up and integrity assurance
+- Anxiety panel
+- Online tests to ensure internal integrity
+- Possible coincidences explanation
+- Talk to an expert / Psychiatrist / Psychologist

 ## Am I a targeted individual?

+- Am I in a group of risk?
 - [Symptoms](https://stop007.org/home/how-is-it-all-possible/for-new-victims/) - How does it feel to be a victim?
 - Why am I targeted?
 - What will happen with me next?
 Am I doomed?